 By implementing a global and coordinated advocacy strategy, CARE believes that we can multiply the scope of our impact beyond programme funding and technical support to influence the national and international policies that affect the lives of the poorest and most vulnerable communities around the world.

 CARE recognises that women play a pivotal role in the global fight against poverty and our advocacy strongly focuses on gender equality and women’s empowerment.
 We advocate on the following global advocacy priority areas: women, peace and security; women and food security; sexual, reproductive and maternal health and gender and climate change.
 Global advocacy is also carried out to respond to humanitarian crises.

 As a global confederation working in over 90 countries, CARE is uniquely placed to undertake advocacy at different levels from local communities to international institutions.
 In the countries where we work, our advocacy aims to influence local and national policies by working closely with decision-makers and other stakeholders.
 At the international level, we aim to influence regional and international processes that have an impact on the lives of the poorest.
 CARE’s presence and experience in impoverished communities uniquely places CARE staff in a position to help communities and grass-roots movements to connect with local decision-makers and to support people to claim their basic human rights.
 CARE also works in partnership with a wide range of actors to achieve its advocacy including civil society networks, governments and the private sector.

 The CARE International Secretariat carries out policy and advocacy work through its offices in Geneva, New York and Brussels, where we seek to influence governments, United Nations institutions, the European Union and other multilateral organisations to actively promote change.
 In conjunction with CARE members and Country Offices, the CARE International Secretariat coordinates advocacy efforts across the globe.

-Here are some of examples from our advocacy work:
+Here are other examples from our advocacy work: